Convert Devices to Passphrase-Based Encryption

-If you have lost or forgotten the security code/encryption key for a backup device, or simply no longer wish to individually manage security codes/encryption keys for your list of backup devices, Backup Manager offers the function to convert backup devices to use a passphrase-based encryption method.
+If you have lost or forgotten the Self-Managed Encryption Key/Security Code for a backup device, or you no longer wish to individually manage encryption for your backup device(s) yourself, Backup Manager offers the function to convert backup devices to use the Managed, or passphrase-based encryption method.

-Please be aware that once this change is made, you cannot change back to use the original security code/encryption key if found at a later date.
+Please be aware that once this change is made, you cannot change back to using Self-Managed encryption at a later date.

 Differences between encryption methods